ModelsAgree

 Each model gets the identical prompt, which forces a ranked answer with reasons:

 The WHYis the model's stated reason for the rank.
-The FIXis what that model says would most improve the product's standing — shown on every leaderboard as “to rank higher” / “to stay #1”.
+The FIX is the most significant real limitation or trade-off that model sees — shown on every leaderboard alongside the strengths.

 Scoring